 What can be styled?

 This zone appears on every page in the system.
 Here you would usually include the institutional masthead and logo.
 Some customers also include a general link bar to other useful areas of their main corporate website, e.g. the Learning Management System, the Library or other University support services.
+The header is always set at 111px in order to not affect other screens across the tenancy.

 This zone appears on every page.
 The user uses it to navigate the primary functions of the Talis system itself.
 The content on the menu will change depending on the role of the user, and over time as we add more functions to the application.
 Although you can’t change the content of this menu or add any icons or image based text, you can style the fonts and background colours to fit in with other menu styles in use on your University systems.
 Background gradient images are acceptable.